Divergent (novel): Plot

 In the second stage, the initiates face their deepest fears in induced hallucinations.
 Tris's Divergent abilities give her an advantage and earn her the top rank.
 Peter, Molly, Al, and Drew attack her and nearly succeed in throwing her to her death, but Four intervenes.
 Al later begs Tris for forgiveness, but she rejects him.
-He is also near the bottom of the ranking, and later commits suicide.
+He is also near the bottom of the ranking, and dies hours later by suicide.

 The final stage gathers the initiates' fears into a simulated "fear landscape" to test their acquired skills.
 Tris and Four grow closer, and he shows her his fear landscape.
 She discovers that he has only four fears, hence his nickname.
-In Four's final fear, Tris learns he is Marcus's son, and the claims of abuse are true.
-Four uncovers Erudite's plans to use Dauntless to stage an attack on Abnegation.
+In Four's final fear, Tris learns his real name, Tobias.
+She also finds out that Tobias's father, Marcus, was very abusive, proving claims about Marcus's neglect.
+Tobias uncover an Erudite plan to use Dauntless to stage an attack on Abnegation.

 Tris overcomes her fear landscape, and is later ranked first at the initiation ceremony.
 She shares her feelings for Four.
 Nearly all of the Dauntless, including initiates but excluding complicit Dauntless, are injected with what Tris is told is a "tracking" serum.
 All of the Dauntless, get into lines, and allow Dauntless leaders to inject them with the "tracking" serum.
-Tris is one of the only recruits who doesn't get affected by the serum.

-The serum actually transforms the Dauntless into mind-controlled soldiers to attack Abnegation.
-Tris and Four's Divergence leave them unaffected, and they escape to the Abnegation compound.
+Tris soon wakes up to discover that all her friends are in a sleepwalking-like state where they move in unison, caused by the serum.
+She is the only one in her group that is not under the effect of it.
+Tris realizes the plan to attack Abnegation with Dauntless troops is underway.
+Tris and Tobias's Divergence leave them unaffected, and they escape to the Abnegation compound.
 Tris is shot, and they are captured.
-Jeanine Matthews, the Erudite leader and the attack's mastermind, injects Four with an experimental serum that overrides his Divergence.
+Jeanine Matthews, the Erudite leader and the attack's mastermind, injects Tobias with an experimental serum that overrides his Divergence, causing him to see his enemies as friends and vice versa.
 She then sends Four to oversee the attack from the Dauntless control room.
 Tris is almost drowned in a tank but is rescued by her mother, who reveals that she is also Divergent while helping Tris escape.
-Tris is forced to kill her friend Will before he can shoot her.
+Natalie sacrifices herself to let Tris reach the location where her father and brother are.
+Tris is then forced to kill her friend Will in an act of self-defense.

-She finds her and Four's fathers and explains the truth behind the attack.
-They fight their way to Dauntless headquarters, where Tris's mother sacrifices herself to divert their pursuers.
-Tris is distraught, but her mother tells her that it will be okay.
-The mind-controlled Tobias attacks Tris.
+She finds her own father along with Tobias's father and explains the truth behind the attack.
+They fight their way to Dauntless headquarters, where Tris's father sacrifices himself to divert their pursuers.
+Tris is distraught but pushes on.
+The mind-controlled Four attacks Tris.
 Unwilling to kill him, Tris surrenders, which enables Four to break free of the serum's control.
 They shut down the Erudite controlling computer program and free the Dauntless.
-They board a train to the Amity sector to find the Abnegation survivors.
+They board a train to the Amity sector to find the rest of the Abnegation survivors, who were headed to the Amity compound.